thepeopleseason/planechase/README.md

 * BUG: Sometimes the phenomenon/chaos divs will get into a bad toggle state (e.g. hidden when the plane div is hidden).
 * BUG: Resetting the mana cost with the spacebar sometimes kicks off a roll of the planar die.
-* TODO: Create a better interface for showing the phenomenon div.
+* TODO: Create a better interface for showing the phenomenon/chaos/seedcore div.
+* TODO: Enable counters for Norn's Seedcore planes
+* TODO: Enable choosing of planes for games

 Contact
 -------